 If a negligent driver in Indianapolis, IN struck you while you were a pedestrian, our lawyers are ready to help you recover the compensation that you’re entitled to for your lost wages, medical bills, pain and suffering, and more.

-To get started with your case call our experienced and reliable Indianapolis pedestrian accident lawyers at 317-482-7888 for a free, no-obligation consultation with a member of our team.
+To get started with your pedestrian injury case call our experienced and reliable Indianapolis pedestrian accident lawyer at 317-482-7888 for a free, no-obligation consultation with a member of our team.
 We may be able to represent you on a contingency fee basis, with no upfront payment required.